emmyanderson00/CS201FinalProject_Anderson/README.md

 javac *.java

-To run the main command-line program, use:
+To run the main command line program, use:

 java Main

-I also included a separate test file.
+I also included a separate test file that demonstrates all of the required functions.
 To run the test case file, use:

 java TestCase